securitybunker/databunker.org/content/doc/start/_index.md

 docker run -p 3000:3000 -d --rm --name dbunker securitybunker/databunker demo
 ```

 This command starts a local container with a `DEMO` root access key.
-You can use it for the development or testing.
+You can use it for the **development or testing**.
 For a production installation, follow this [installation guide](https://databunker.org/doc/install/).

 ### Connecting to Databunker